nine7nine/FSThost-pkgbuild/README.md

  - export STAGING_WRITECOPY=1
  - export WINEFSYNC_SPINCOUNT=128
  - export WINESYNC=1

+ it's also good practice to disable debugging in wine, unless you are actually debugging;

+ - export WINEDEBUG=-all

-these could be put into .bashrc, or made into a shell script - for launching a specific app, etc. If I also happen to be using different wine prefixes;
+these could be put into .bashrc, or made into a shell script - for launching a specific app, etc.

+If I also happen to be using different wine prefixes;

  - export WINEPREFIX=/path/to/wineprefix
 ____